themanyone/firstpage/README.md

 ## Troubleshooting

+**Javascript** TypeError: Cannot read property 'insertAdjacentHTML' of null

+Edit the included .htaccess file with your site names and directories.
+Especially `RewriteBase /firstpage/` should be changed to `/` if FirstPage is to manage the server root.

 ### Rebuild sitemaps

 If the menu or cached items are not updating, check folder permissions, review the error logs, and rebuild the menus.
-Folder permissions should be 755.
+Folder permissions should be write and exec by PHP e.g. 775 or 755.
 File permissions are 644 except for sitemap.* which are managed by PHP.

 1. Delete all the sitemap files. `rm sitemap.*`
 2. Refresh the page (Press `F5` in the browser) to rebuild them.